mamerl/DMWG-couplingScan-code/README.md

 ```
 LHAPDF_LIBRARY_PATH=/cvmfs/sft.cern.ch/lcg/external/lhapdfsets/current/:/cvmfs/sft.cern.ch/lcg/releases/LCG_97python3/MCGenerators/lhapdf/6.2.3/x86_64-centos7-gcc9-opt/share/LHAPDF/
 ```
-If it's set up correctly you shoudl also be able to run `lhapdf-config` and see some output (the help menu) indicating it correctly found that script.
+If it's set up correctly you should also be able to run `lhapdf-config` and see some output (the help menu) indicating it correctly found that script.

 If you're on your laptop and you want lhapdf, you'll have to install it yourself following the instructions above.
 You can use the `lhapdf-config` test again.